justingreerbbi/Reaper-Mesh/README.md

 NOTE: the RECV|ACK_CONFIRM response as the MSG_ID to let you know which message they confirmed they received.

+### BASIC MESSAGE STRUCTURE

+Given the need to keep the code as clean as possible, I am changing up how different message types are going to be sent.
+This way we can use one method to send encrypted messages while still being to tell other devices, what we are sending.

+Trasnmissions can be the following:

+1. MSG:
+2. BEACON:
+4. REQ:

+When sending a text meesage simply append the appropriate type in the begining of the message field.
+This will tell the other devices what type of message this is.

+- MSG:This is a normal text message and should be treated as such.
+- BEACON:lat,lng,alt,speed,direction,sat_num
+- REQ:BEACON

+Note: BEACON will contain a set number of "," with each dedicated to a specific data point.
+Right now it is all GPS data but we should add more info like battery_lvl,device_type

 ## Installation

 ```bash